openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Request query params**:

-* `useCacheIfAvailable` (OPTIONAL): If `true`, the Opportunity will be retrieved from Broker Microservice's caches if available.
+* `useCacheIfAvailable` (OPTIONAL): If `true`, the Opportunity will be retrieved from Broker Microservice's [caches](#opportunity-id-cache) if available.
 If `false`, Broker Microservice will not look at its existing caches and will await an update to the Opportunity in the [Booking System](#booking-system-under-test)'s feeds.
 Defaults to `false`.
 * `expectedCapacity` (OPTIONAL): If included, the Opportunity will only be returned if its capacity is equal to the specified value.
 Any updates which have a different value for capacity will be ignored.
-This is useful for [Integration Tests](../openactive-integration-tests/) tests which need to check that an Opportunity's capacity has been updated to a certain value.
+This is useful for [Integration Tests](../openactive-integration-tests/) tests which need to check that an Opportunity's capacity has been updated to a certain value e.g. it should go down after a successful booking.

 **Response Type**: 🤖 JSON